NREL/REopt_API/docker-readme.md

 where container names can be found via `docker ps`.
 For more see the [Docker documentation](https://docs.docker.com/).

 For instructions on running tests when logged into the `celery` container see [Testing the REopt API](https://github.com/NREL/reopt_api/wiki/Testing-the-REopt-API).

+### FAQ

+#### address already in use
+If you are already running PostgreSQL or Redis when you start the docker containers then you may get a conflict with the ports that PostgreSQL and Redis use.
+To fix this you can either shut down your PostgreSQL and/or Redis servers or change the port numbers in the docker-compose.yml file.
+For more on ports see the [Docker documentation](https://docs.docker.com/).